jagprog5/choose/readme.md

 echo "this is a test" | choose -r --sub "\w+" banana
 ```

 Lastly, this is a weird hack the leverages the input and output delimiters.
-Note that the replacement must be a literal string:
+The replacement must be a literal string:

 ```bash
 echo "this is a test" | choose -r "\w+" -o banana -d